gleidsonmt/DashboardFx/README.md

 * 5  New Version of Dashboard.
 * 6  GridFx (tests).
 * 7  New fxml samples.
-* 8  Default models .
+* 8  Default models.
+* 9  JFoenix integration.

 <h1></h1>